Unifying Speech Editing Detection and Content Localization via Prior-Enhanced Audio LLMs

+To evaluate the generalization ability under unseen editing attacks, we conduct experiments on the AiEdit dataset under both seen (E1–E4) and unseen (E5–E6) settings.
+The content localization performance (WER) is shown in Fig.~6.
+Under both seen and unseen settings, the proposed PELM consistently outperforms the baseline BAM, demonstrating stable performance gains.
+For example, on E4, PELM reduces the WER from 7.9\% to 3.7\%, corresponding to a relative improvement of approximately 53.2\%.
+On unseen attacks (E5 and E6), the WER is further reduced from 6.4\% and 7.1\% to 2.4\% and 3.1\%, respectively.
+Overall, PELM achieves the best performance under both seen and unseen editing attacks, indicating its ability to learn generalizable editing representations.

-\subsection{Ablation Study}
+\subsection{Ablation study}

-To verify the efficacy of the design of each model component and explore the optimal configuration, we conducted comprehensive ablation studies across three dimensions: prompt design, LoRA hyperparameter sensitivity, and parameter fine-tuning scope.
-The experimental results are presented in Table~\ref{tab:ablation_study}.
+To validate the effectiveness of each component in PELM and explore optimal configurations, we conduct comprehensive ablation studies across five dimensions: prompt design, LoRA hyperparameters, fine-tuning scope, backbone Audio LLMs, and key module components.
+The results are summarized in Table~\ref{tab:ablation_study}.

-\textbf{Prompt strategy:} First, regarding prompt design, considering that the level of detail in instructions directly impacts the reasoning and adherence capabilities of Large Language Models, we designed three prompt paradigms with a clear complexity gradient: (1) Generic brief instructions, where only the user prompt provides prior knowledge; (2) Definition-based instructions, which supplement the former with a clear definition of the task; and (3) Detailed instructions, which further introduce different editing operations and strict output format constraints (see Appendix for details).
-The experimental results reveal a significant instruction scaling trend: as the information density of instructions increases, the model's discriminative ability steadily improves.
-This indicates that introducing clear task definitions and reasoning steps can effectively reduce task ambiguity and guide the model to more precisely capture anomalous features in complex forgery scenarios.

-\textbf{LoRA hyperparameter:} Second, regarding the hyperparameter configuration for LoRA fine-tuning, we focused on investigating the impact of the low-rank matrix dimension (Rank, $r$) and the scaling coefficient (Alpha, $\alpha$).
-Here, $r$ determines the capacity of trainable parameters and the upper limit of the model's expressiveness, while $\alpha$ controls the magnitude of the adjustment (Scaling Factor) of new weights relative to pre-trained weights.
-To balance parameter efficiency and fitting capability, we conducted comparative experiments on four different sets of $(r, \alpha)$ combinations.
-The results indicate that a moderate increase in $r$ can significantly enhance model capability.